Skip to Main Content

 Huntington Bank: Best for Midwest lender

 Overview: Huntington Bank serves businesses primarily in the Midwest but also has branches located in the South.
 Its Lift Local Business® program helps provide minority-owned businesses with better access to business loans and lines of credit.
-The bank advertises that these loans come with low credit score requirements, longer terms and fewer service fees.
+The bank advertises that these loans come with low credit score requirements, longer terms and zero origination fees.
+Borrowers also get access to free entrepreneurial courses valued at $1,500.

 Chase Bank: Best for special purpose credit program

 Overview: JPMorgan Chase put its money where its mouth is with a $30 billion commitment to racial equality.
 They offer SBA loans, term loans and lines of credit, but its special purpose credit program specifically targets locations with underserved communities.
 It started in Dallas, Detroit, Houston and Miami and is now offered in more than 20 cities.
-That means that if you live in one of the country’s bigger underserved communities, this program might make it easier for you to get access to capital.
+To date, the program has serviced more than 6 million loans to small and mid-sized businesses.
+If you live in one of the country’s bigger underserved communities, this program might make it easier for you to get access to capital.

 SBA loan: Best for underserved communities

-Overview: SBA loans can offer high loan amounts of up to $5 million and may come with repayment termsof up to 25 years.
+Overview: SBA loans can offer high loan amounts of up to $5 million and may come with repayment terms up to 25 years.
 Interest rates are capped, and some lenders have relaxed eligibility requirements.
 That means even startups and business owners with bad credit may qualify for a low-interest business loan.
 There are several types of SBA loans that can help historically disadvantaged small business owners.
 Some lenders like Lendio or Creditfy offer SBA 7(a) loans with relaxed eligibility requirements.
 In 2023, $87 million in SBA microloan funding went to 5,500 small business owners, with 50 percent going to Hispanic- and Black-owned small businesses.
+During fiscal year 2024, more than 8,700 SBA 7(a) loans went to Black-owned businesses, while about 5,000 loans went to Hispanic-owned businesses, 7,900 loans were given to Asian-owned businesses, and 543 SBA loans were awarded to American Indian or Alaska native applicants.

 OneUnited Bank: Best for Black-owned bank